SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Planner

-{\bf Joins.} Both \code{JOIN} and \code{(MX)JOIN} have \(O(n)\) data access costs, but differ in \(C_{\mathsf{eval}}\) and \(C_{\mathsf{out}}\). \code{JOIN}, using a Cartesian product approach, doesn't reduce output size, so both \(C_{\mathsf{eval}}\) and \(C_{\mathsf{out}}\) are within \(O(n^2)\).
+{\bf Joins.} Both \code{JOIN} and \code{(MX)JOIN} have \(O(n)\) data access costs, but differ in \(C_{\mathsf{eval}}\) and \(C_{\mathsf{out}}\). \code{JOIN}, conducting a Cartesian product for two input tables, has \(C_{\mathsf{eval}}\) and \(C_{\mathsf{out}}\) both bounded by \(O(n^2)\).
 Compared to \code{JOIN}, in the worst-case scenario where the join keys follow a highly biased distribution, i.e. max bucket size reaches \(O(n)\), \code{(MX)JOIN}'s asymptotic cost is at most \(O(n^2\log n)\).
 However, when join keys are distributed more uniformly, the cost can be asymptotically better.
 For instance, with \(m = \log n\) and assuming a max bucket size of \smash{\(O(\frac{n}{\log n})\)}, each bucket join costs \smash{\(O(\frac{n^2}{\log n})\)}, leading to a total cost of \(O(n^2)\), equivalent to \code{JOIN}.
 Recall that bucket joins in \code{(MX)JOIN} can be executed concurrently, hence, the processing latency is indeed dominated by the bucket-wise cost, i.e. \smash{\(O(\frac{n^2}{\log n})\)}.
-Additionally, the output cost is lowered from \(O(n^2)\) to the sum of per-bucket MF upper bounds (Alg~\ref{algo:mxjoin}:11), which can be substantially less if the join key MFs are relatively low.
+Additionally, the output cost is lowered from \(O(n^2)\) to the sum of per-bucket MF upper bounds (Alg~\ref{algo:mxjoin}:11), which can be substantially less if the join key MFs are low.